 On your left you will see Worthing Beach or Sandy Beach as it is better known.
 It is beautiful for swimming here as the reef causes a calm pond.

-On your right you will the Roti Den – a roti is a local favourite in Barbados, originally it came from east India, and has now been adopted as a local dish.
+On your right you will the Roti Den – a roti is a local favorite in Barbados, originally it came from east India, and has now been adopted as a local dish.
 It is a wrap filled with curried chicken or beef.
 They are very tasty and worth a try.

-Following on you will see Patisserie Flindt, which makes excellent pastries, sandwiches and salads, visiting here is always a treat!
+Following on you will see Patisserie Flindt, which makes excellent pastries, sandwiches, and salads, visiting here is always a treat!
 Next door you have Bubba’s Sports Bar, which is fully air-conditioned and has a large restaurant serving all types of food.

 On your left is Accra Beach, a lovely white sandy bay with plenty of room for peace and quiet.

-If you fancy trying your hand at surfing, then stop at Dread or Dead, a surf shop on the right hand side of the road.
+If you fancy trying your hand at surfing, then stop at Dread or Dead, a surf shop on the right-hand side of the road.
 They rent surfboards, bicycles and have a great range of surfing attire.
 They also give lessons and there is a bar to relax and plan your surfing adventure.

 As you continue along this south coast road you will next come to the historic Garrison area, where you will find George Washington House.
 Barbados was the only foreign country that George Washington ever visited and so to commemorate his visit in 1751, the house in which he stayed has been refurbished.